cheme/web3/index.md

    - changing algo is done by creating a special kind of fork : easy
    - using the right algo is a lot more tricky.
 The validation algo should be include in the striple (like with bitcoin script), yet the question stay open : showing that we are able to check sign and key by applying a trustworthy method should be enough, it is then a responsability of the application to add information about such methods : an application, for exemple a user trust shared database, could statically define its validation leading to a range of striples for whom the method to use them are only known by the application.
 Interoperrability with other application is done by including specific info when using those statement in `about` or `from`, specific info which should be in content or non signed or even in key definition (the best solution for me).
 Therefore not including the validation script is bad (we should at least have a shared id of the validation process include in the id of the striple), but it should not be a limit to using the striple model (non standard striple may be forked to standard one or lost).

-- This is beautifull by its simplicity, but it is just rdf like with trust, how could we expect that poeple will program it?
+- This is beautifull by its simplicity, but it is just RDF like with trust, how could we expect that poeple will program it?
   Making a programme, its [code] is value, there is true design decision to take over what should be infered, what should be striples, what cross application triples to address, what simplification to make, and this is really what will impact the [topology] of the knowledge, coding is in itself a form of ownership :
    - so we need opensource for distributed application (otherwhise )
    - and from that version of an application is an striples leading to possible :